gchq/stroom-docs/user-guide/tools/command-line.md

 * `-p` `--password` - The password for the user.

 This command is used for changing the password of an existing account in stroom's internal identity provider.
+It will also reset all locked/inactive/disabled statuses to ensure the account can be logged into.
 This command should NOT be run if you are using a third party identity provider.
 It will fail if the account does not exist.

+This command will also run any necessary database migrations to ensure it is working with the correct version of the database schema.

 ## `manage_users`